Toyota Yaris: Driving Tips / Driving In Flooded Area

 Other information:

-REMOVAL CAUTION / NOTICE / HINT The necessary procedures (adjustment, calibration, initialization or registration) that must be performed after parts are removed, installed or replaced during the side airbag pressure sensor removal/installation are shown below...
+REMOVAL CAUTION / NOTICE / HINT The necessary procedures (adjustment, calibration, initialization or registration) that must be performed after parts are removed and installed, or replaced during exhaust manifold converter sub-assembly removal/installation are shown below...

 Categories